EndPointCorp/end-point-blog/2011/06/06/paperclip-spree-overriding-product.html.md

 ### Step 1: Extend attachment_definitions

 First, I had to override the image attachment styles, with the code shown below.
-My application is running on Spree 0.11.2 (Rails 2.3.*), so this was added inside the extension activate method, but in Rails 3.0 versions of Spree, this would be added inside the engine's activate method.
+My application is running on Spree 0.11.2 (Rails 2.3.*), so this was added inside the extension activate method, but in Rails 3.0 versions of Spree, this would be added inside the engine’s activate method.

 ```ruby
 Image.attachment_definitions[:attachment][:styles].merge!(